Neoanarika/neoanarika/README.md

 💻 I’m a mathematics and data science undergraduate at the National University of Singapore (NUS), previously enrolled in the Special Program in Science in NUS.

-🧠 I’m currently researching generative modelling under Prof. Harold Soh at the Collaborative Learning and Adaptive Robots (CLeAR) lab and Prof Jonathan Scarlett as an undergraduate researcher.
+🧠 I previously worked on generative modelling under Prof. Harold Soh at the Collaborative Learning and Adaptive Robots (CLeAR) lab.
+I also worked with Prof Jonathan Scarlett as an undergraduate researcher on trying to use generative models as priors for inverse problems.

 💼 I work as a part-time trainer for Tertiary Courses teaching Tensorflow, Pytorch, Sklearn and Python.
 I also previously helped out in the Singapore Armed Forces (SAF) with some data science projects during my 2-years conscripted.